tonicebrian/csv_iterator/README.markdown

 csv_iterator
 ============

-A fast iterator written in C++ for traversing CSV files
+A flexible iterator library written in C++ for traversing CSV files

 Usage:
 ------